Logan-Trivoli Fire Protection District 309.565.7552

 Thank you to the board of trustees that provide outstanding administrative leadership to the fire department, to our district fire officers, and to our Firefighters and Emergency Medical Service personnel who answer the calls each day and night.

 We are always looking for new members who wish to help their neighbors in time of need.
-If you want to volunteer, please visit our website for more information and request an application on the contact page.
+If you want to volunteer, please visit our website for more information.